TuomoKu/SPX-GC/README.md

 # App configuration options <a id="config"></a>
 > Application **DOES NOT** come with `config.json` and it will be generated at server start up.

-SPX-GC uses a `JSON file` to store configuration settings, such as folder paths, playout server settings or user interface language options.
+SPX uses a `JSON file` to store configuration settings, such as folder paths, playout server settings or user interface language options.
 Most of the settings can be changed from the configuration page.

 ![animation](screenshots/08-spx-gc-appconfig.png)